Previously we wrote on How to root Samsung galaxy s8 with KingoRoot. In this blog post, we will discuss how to root Samsung Galaxy Tab 4.

 - Attach your device to PC through USB cable.

-- Make a click on start button on “Odin” and it will accelerate flashing the root file on your Android device.
+- Make a click on the start button on “Odin” and it will accelerate flashing the root file on your Android device.

 - Once the files flashed, your Android Samsung Tab 4 will reboot automatically.
 Now you have a rooted Samsung Galaxy Tab 4 (10.1) device, further, you can make sure by installing the Root Checker app from Google Play.